Music Desyatnikov and exhibition Panchyshyn: how to spend a weekend in new York city (November 8-10)

 2 Department:

-- “Love and the poet’s life”, a vocal cycle on poems of Nikolai Oleynikov and Daniil Kharms for tenor and piano (1989):
+- “Love and the poet’s life” — vocal cycle on poems of Nikolai Oleynikov and Daniil Kharms for tenor and piano (1989):

 - The message of endorsing a haircut (N. Oleynikov)